microsoft/nni/examples/trials/ga_squad/README.md

 Every model configuration will has a "layers" section, which is a JSON list of layer definitions.
 The definition of each layer is also a JSON object, where:

- * "type" is the type of the layer.
+ * `type` is the type of the layer.
 0, 1, 2, 3, 4 corresponde to attention, self-attention, RNN, input and output layer respectively.
- * "size" is the length of the output. "x", "y" corresponde to document length / question length, respectively.
+ * `size` is the length of the output. "x", "y" corresponde to document length / question length, respectively.
- * "input_size" is the number of inputs the layer has.
+ * `input_size` is the number of inputs the layer has.
- * "input" is the indices of layers taken as input of this layer.
+ * `input` is the indices of layers taken as input of this layer.
- * "output" is the indices of layers use this layer's output as their input.
+ * `output` is the indices of layers use this layer's output as their input.
+ * `is_delete` means whether the layer is still available.